A clear guide to Zendesk product differences in 2026

 Zendesk Support plans

-• Support Team ($19/agent/month): This is the entry-level plan.
-You get basic ticketing for email and social channels.
-It’s a good starting point for very small teams.
+• Support Team ($19/agent/month): A solid entry-level plan providing essential ticketing for email and social channels.

-• Support Professional ($55/agent/month): This tier adds some important features like setting up SLAs, defining business hours, and sending customer satisfaction (CSAT) surveys.
+• Support Professional ($55/agent/month): This tier adds helpful features like SLAs, business hours, and customer satisfaction (CSAT) surveys.

 Zendesk Suite plans